Powerful A-Ha Moments

 Kathleen

-Since my accident two weeks ago, I’ve had lots of time to think.
-Last week, I noticed that my brain had already started compartmentalizing my thoughts and memories into “before the fall” and “after the fall.”
+Years ago, I fell down a flight of stairs and sustained a lot of damage to my head and face.
+In the aftermath, 100% of my time and energy was focused on my healing.
+There wasn’t much thinking going on.
+But, about two weeks after the accident, as my thoughts and memories started to come back, I was categorizing things into “before the fall” and “after the fall.”
 Funny, how the mind scrambles to assimilate information and process it.
-I’ve also noticed something new in my normal thought patterns.
-Since everything was taken off my calendar, except for doctor’s appointments, my thoughts about what I must do tomorrow, what comes next or what the future holds, haven’t been happening.
-This void has made me realize how much time I spend dwelling on the future or often having fearful thoughts about what will happen if I don’t do this or prepare for that.
+I also noticed something new in my normal thought patterns.
+Since everything was taken off my calendar, except for doctor’s appointments, my thoughts about what I must do tomorrow, what comes next or what the future holds, hadn’t been happening.
+This void had made me realize how much time I spent dwelling on the future or often having fearful thoughts about what will happen if I don’t do this or prepare for that.

 “There was a farmer, a gentle man, a humble man.
 His wife had died a few years before, and he and his son lived near the border region in China.
 One day, their horse ran away.
 They were dependent upon the horse.
 When the neighbors came to console the man for the loss of his horse, he answered them, ‘Who knows what the future brings?’